Customizing the GraphQL Schema

 infer type extension to

-Type Builders also exist for Input, Interface and Union types:
+Type Builders also exist for Input, Interface Union, Enum and Scalar types:

 createTypesaction also accepts